dotnet/source-build/README.md

    The extracted source code is also placed at `/path/to/place/complete/dotnet/sources`.
    The source directory should be outside (and not somewhere under) the installer directory.

 3. Prep the source to build on your distro.
+This downloads a .NET SDK and a number of .NET packages needed to build .NET from source.

     ```bash
     cd /path/to/complete/dotnet/sources
     ./prep.sh
     ```

-    This downloads a .NET SDK and a number of .NET packages needed to build .NET from source.
+    On arm64, please use `./prep.sh --bootstrap` instead.
+    This issue is being tracked [here](https://github.com/dotnet/source-build/issues/2758).

 4. Build the .NET SDK